Skip Navigation

 USA Today Weather - Utah

 Mount Waialeale on the Hawaiian island Kauai is the rainiest place in the world, with an average rainfall of over 460 inches each year.
-Mount Waialeale gets its rain from the clouds that blow inland from the ocean.
-As they move up the side of the mountain, they cool down and lose their moisture as rain.
 Compare the amount of rainfall and the weather in Hawaii to the weather in Utah.

 Teacher Resources